Nicolasdha/Cerulean-Travel-Log/README.md

 Steps to use:

-1) Register an account or use the following credentials Username: User   Password: Password1
+1) Register an account or use the following credentials:<br>
+  Username: User<br>
+  Password: Password1 <br><br>
-2) Create a location
+2) Create a location<br><br>
-3) Start creating new entries associated with that location (edit them as needed)
+3) Start creating entries associated with that location (editing them as needed)

+Please feel free to use this website as much as you would like.<br> You can add locations/entries, as well as, edit any entry as desired.<br><br>
-The admin can delete the entries and locations, this was kept back from users to maintain the example profile's integrety. <br>
+The ability to delete entries and locations has been held back from users to maintain the example profile's integrity. <br>
-Please feel free to add, or edit any entry as desired.
-If you would like a entry or location deleted, please contact me:<a href="mailto:sankp001@gmail.com"> SanKP001@gmail.com </a>
+If you would like a entry or location deleted, please contact me:<a href="mailto:sankp001@gmail.com"> SanKP001@gmail.com </a>.
+As the site's admin, I am able to add, delete, and edit anything on the site.<br><br><br>

+Thank you for visiting!